yolly98/Epidemic-Broadcast-Performance-Evaluation/README.md

 # Epidemic Broadcast - OMNeT++ Project

-## Problem Description

-Consider a **2D floorplan** with **N** users **randomly** dropped in it.
-A random user within the floorplan produces a message, which should ideally reach all the users as soon as possible.

-Communications are **slotted**, meaning that on each slot a user may or may not relay the message, and a message occupies an entire slot.
-A **broadcast radius R** is defined, so that every receiver who is within a radius R from the transmitter will receive the message, and no other user will hear it.
-A user that receives more than one message in the same slot will not be able to decode it (**collision**).

-Users relay the message they receive once, according to the following policy (**trickle relaying**): after the user successfully receives a message, it waits for a time window of
-T slots.
-If during that time window it correctly receives less than m copies of the same message, it **relays** it, otherwise it **stops**.
-A sender does not know (or cares about) whether or not its message has been received by its neighbors.
+University project for "Performance Evaluation of Computer Systems and Networks" course (MSc Computer Engineering @ University of Pisa).

-## Objectives
+## Overview

-The aim of the project is to measure and evaluate the broadcast time for a message in the entire floorplan, the percentage of covered users and the number of collisions.
+The aim of the project is to measure and evaluate the broadcast time for a message in a 2D floorplan with N users, the percentage of covered users and the number of collisions.
+The network has been simulated with `OMNeT++`.

 The evaluation is made with the following parameters:
 * Radius R